Saad29/Android-Location-WeatherApp-MVVM/README.md

 This is a modern architectural design pattern which uses many of the modern [architecture components](https://developer.android.com/topic/libraries/architecture) recommended officially for android app development.
 MVVM follows the seperation of concern principle where view or presentation layer (the Activities along with their layouts) only deal with interaction and the presenation of the data, while the data they display are managed by the ViewModel classes which in turn communicate with the Model classes which actually act as the placeholder for the data.
 In our case, the models are used to hold the data fetched by the FusedLocation API and the OpenWeatherMap API.
 The ViewModels expose the data via LiveData which the views can consume.
 The views, which are the LifeCycle owners observe the LiveData objects via 'Observers', and update accordingly.

 Both the Location and the Weather view have their own ViewModels and Models.
+The WeatherViewModel uses a ViewModelFactory to be initialised.
+Factory method is a creational design pattern.
 The directory is structured so that all relevant types of classes are grouped togehter.
 So the main components used for implementing MVVM are ViewModel, LiveData, LifeCycle, DataBinding and ViewBinding.
 These are all part of [Android Jetpack libraries](https://developer.android.com/jetpack#foundation-components)

 ### Retrofit 2 and Moshi